 The first transformation I would like to discuss is the need to move away from our present emphasis on knowledge toward a new emphasis on wisdom.
 Piercing, I feel, to the heart of the matter, President Toda stated that confusing knowledge for wisdom is the principal error in the thinking of modern man.

-There is growing concern that competition for water and other natural resources will be an increasingly frequent cause of regional conflicts.
+In recent years, there has been growing concern that competition for water and other natural resources will be an ever more frequent cause of regional conflicts.
 In this connection, I am reminded of the wisdom that Shakyamuni demonstrated in response to a communal conflict over water in his native state.

-When Shakyamuni finally spoke, he addressed not the rights and wrongs of the immediate conflict, but the primal terror of death.
-He spoke with power and intimacy on overcoming the foremost fear--of our own inevitable death--and living a life of peace and security.
+When Shakyamuni spoke, he addressed not the rights and wrongs of the immediate conflict but the primal terror of death.
+He spoke with power and intimacy on overcoming the foremost fear—of our own inevitable death—and living a life of peace and security.

 It is for just these reasons that I find an urgent meaning in the pattern demonstrated by Shakyamuni’s courageous dialogue.
 Our times demand an embracing wisdom that, rather than dividing, brings into view that which we share and hold in common as human beings.

-The wisdom of Buddhism enables us to break the confines of the “lesser self” (Jpn. shoga), the private and isolated self held prisoner to its own desires, passions and hatreds.
-It further enables us to contextualize the deep-rooted psychology of collective identity as we expand our lives, with overflowing exuberance, toward the “greater self” (Jpn. taiga), which is coexistent with the living essence of the universe.
+The wisdom of Buddhism enables us to break the confines of the “lesser self” (Jpn. shoga), the private and isolated self held prisoner to its own desires, passions, and hatreds.
+It further enables us to contextualize the deep-rooted psychology of collective identity as we expand our lives, with overflowing exuberance, toward the “greater self” (Jpn. taiga), which is coexistent with the universe.

 The second transformation I would like to discuss is from uniformity to diversity.

-The increasing attention focused on the Pacific Rim relates in no small way, I am convinced, to the hope that this “experimental sea,” characterized by such remarkable ethnic, linguistic and cultural diversity, will play a leading role in bringing together the human family.
+The increasing attention focused on the Pacific Rim relates in no small way to the hope that this “experimental sea,” characterized by such remarkable ethnic, linguistic, and cultural diversity, will play a leading role in bringing together the human family.

 The wisdom of Buddhism can also shed considerable light on the question of diversity.
 Because one central tenet of Buddhism is that universal value must be sought within the life of the individual, it works fundamentally to counter any attempt to enforce uniformity or standardization.

-In the teachings of Nichiren we find the passage, “The cherry, the plum, the peach, the damson . . . without undergoing any change . . ."
-10 This passage confirms that there is no need for all to become “cherries," or “plums,” but that each should manifest the unique brilliance of his or her own character.
+In the teachings of Nichiren we find the passage, “The cherry, the plum, the peach, the damson . . . without undergoing any change . . .”
+This passage confirms that there is no need for all to become “cherries” or “plums,” but that each should manifest the unique brilliance of their own character.

-This simile points to a fundamental principle of appreciation for diversity that applies equally to human beings and to social and natural environments.
-As the concept of "revealing one's intrinsic nature” (Jpn. jitai kensho) indicates, the prime mission of Buddhism is to enable each and all to blossom to the fullest of our potential.
+This metaphor points to a fundamental principle of appreciation for diversity that applies equally to human beings and to social and natural environments.
+As the concept of “illuminating and manifesting their true nature” (Jpn. jitai kensho) indicates, the prime mission of Buddhism is to enable each and all to blossom to the fullest of their potential.
 The fulfillment of the individual, however, cannot be realized in conflict with, or at the expense of, others, but only through active appreciation of uniqueness and difference, for these are the varied hues that together weave the flower gardens of life.

-The Buddhist principle of dependent origination (Jpn. engi 12 ) reflects a cosmology in which all human and natural phenomena come into existence within a matrix of interrelatedness.
+The Buddhist principle of dependent origination (Jpn. engi) expresses a cosmology in which all human and natural phenomena come into existence within a matrix of interrelatedness.
 Thus we are urged to respect the uniqueness of each existence, which supports and nourishes all within the larger, living whole.